Edictum

 5. Edictum evaluates postconditions.

-The pipeline checks the tool's output against postcondition contracts.
-For example, a PII detection contract scans the output for SSN patterns.
-If a pattern matches, the contract produces a finding.
-For READ/PURE tools, postconditions with effect: redact replace matched patterns in the output with [REDACTED], and effect: deny suppresses the output entirely.
+The pipeline checks the tool's output against postcondition rulesets.
+For example, a PII detection rule scans the output for SSN patterns.
+If a pattern matches, the rule produces a finding.
+For READ/PURE tools, postconditions with action: redact replace matched patterns in the output with [REDACTED], and action: block suppresses the output entirely.
 For WRITE/IRREVERSIBLE tools, effects fall back to warn because the action already happened.
 See postcondition effects.

 6. An audit event is emitted.